Collection: Kintsugi Pottery

 Kintsugi is a traditional Japanese restoration technique in which broken or chipped ceramics are repaired using lacquer and then embellished with gold, silver, or platinum powder.
 Its origins can be traced back to the Muromachi period (1330s-1570s), and it became widely popular with the development of the tea ceremony culture.
 Rather than concealing the damaged parts of a vessel, kintsugi highlights them, creating a unique beauty.
 It is considered more than just a repair technique; it's an art that breathes new life into broken ceramics.

-The Meaning and Philosophy of Kintsugi: Scars as a Testament to Strength, Imperfection as Beauty
+The Meaning and Philosophy of Kintsugi Pottery: Scars as a Testament to Strength, Imperfection as Beauty

-People from all over the world visit Taku Nakano, a kintsugi artisan with a workshop in Omotesando, Tokyo, to purchase kintsugi vessels as gifts for those who have overcome illness, injury, or difficult challenges, or as mementos of reconciliation between lovers or to deepen bonds with loved ones.
-For those who have faced difficulties and been hurt, a kintsugi vessel symbolizes their strength and resilience.
+People from around the world visit Taku Nakano’s Omotesando workshop to purchase kintsugi pottery as gifts for those who have overcome illness, injury, or hardship, or to symbolize reconciliation or deep bonds.
+For those who have faced difficulties, a kintsugi piece can serve as a powerful reminder of their strength.

 How to Choose Kintsugi When choosing a kintsugi vessel, pay attention to the following points: